anixon13/Patient-Questionaire-in-ER/projectroadmap.md

 - [X] 7.DONE Run code and fix errors
 - [X] 8.DONE Complete 2/3'ds of code
 - [X] 9.DONE Run code and fix errors
-- [X] 10.
-Complete final third of code
+- [X] 10.DONE Complete final third of code
-- [ ] 11.
-Run code and fix errors
+- [X] 11.DONE Run code and fix errors
+- [X] 12.DONE Post finished code here and name finished code
-- [ ] 12.
-Decide to put code into excel spreadsheet like scrape or leave it as is in IDLE
+- [X] 13.DONE(LEAVING IN IDLE/VISUAL STUDIO) Decide to put code into excel spreadsheet like scrape or leave it as is in IDLE
-- [ ] 13.
-Create Power Point for Project
+- [X] 14.DONE Create Power Point slide for Project
+- [X] 15.DONE Submit Project on Github as Finished Code
+- [ ] 16.
+Create video presentation on project
-- [ ] 14.
-Submit Project
+- [ ] 17.
+Submit video presentation on D2L